 The good news: the elements that help make your kitchen look more custom, more unique and well-designed, can almost always be incorporated into your current cabinets!

 As long as they’re in good overall shape and you like the layout of your kitchen, you really can keep your existing cabinets.
-Painting them in a fresh color (or two) is probably going to be a necessary step.
+Painting them in a fresh color (or two) is probably going to be a necessary step, even if you’ve only change a small section of your cabinets.
+But you’ll probably fall in love with the idea of just painting them all for a fresh update.
 As cabinet painters ourselves, we see the amazing impact of painting cabinets every day.
 So long as your cabinet painter knows how to properly fill any woodgrain or fix any imperfections to get a smooth, beautifully-sprayed finish, your cabinets can be transformed to look like new.

-A word of advice: This is not something you want to tackle yourself!
+Our honest advice: This is not something you want to tackle yourself.

 Ultimately, this is the problem you want to solve.

 Unless yours is a custom home, odds are your builder installed a row of upper cabinets that mirrors the cabinets below them.
-Your lower cabinets surround the perimeter of your kitchen, and your upper cabinets – allowing perhaps for the window above the sink – do too.
+Your lower cabinets surround the perimeter of your kitchen, and so your upper cabinets (allowing perhaps for the window above the sink) do too.

 This kind of placement is easy to design and install, but it lacks imagination.
 Having a long, blocky row of wooden boxes go around your kitchen right at eye level can look static and boring, and feels downright claustrophobic in a small kitchen.
 Humans are drawn to variation and movement, and good kitchen design incorporates changes in height, depth, color, and contrast into any project.

-You may spot several custom features, but you can still incorporate one or two of them when you’re updating your kitchen cabinets.
+Many of these are custom kitchens, but you can still incorporate one or two of their features when you’re updating your own kitchen cabinets.
 These ideas are all relatively small projects that require a minor investment but won’t break the bank.
 A good cabinet maker or carpenter can do them for you, or you can tackle some of them yourself if you’re really handy and enjoy DIY home impovement.
 (Just leave the painting to the pros!)

 Tip: try to make any woodwork changes before you get the cabinet painting done!
 If you’ve already had them painted, your painter should be able to paint any new wood pieces or areas to match.
 But if you take care of the woodwork details in advance, your painter can paint all your cabinets at once, including any new pieces, for a seamless transformation.